pattonsgirl/Spring2021-CEG2410/Projects/Project4/README.md

 ## SLAPD

-Send me your public key
+Send them email with password
+They create one new entry

-Connect to x system for slapd authentication
+Connect to system for slapd authentication
+Verify connection

 ## Certify me, Captain